 When the Board of Directors selects candidates for executive officer positions, it considers not only the qualifications, personal qualities, business background and experience of the candidates, it also considers the composition of the group of nominees, to best bring together a selection of candidates allowing the Corporation's management to perform efficiently and act in the best interest of the Corporation and its shareholders.
-The Corporation is aware of the benefits of diversity both on the Board of Directors and at the executive level, and therefore female representation is one factor taken into consideration during the search process to fill leadership roles within the Corporation.
+The Corporation considers the presence of men and women on its executive team as an added value.
+At present, none of the Corporation's executive officers, as defined in National Instrument 58-101 Disclosure of Corporate Governance Practices, are women.